+Roughly from the 1880s to the mid-1920s, there were scattered reports of condors in Arizona.
+By the late 1930s, the condor population wasn't spotted outside of California.
 They've been on the Endangered Species List since 1967.
-Their numbers were constantly declining until they reached a breaking point in 1983, with only 22 birds left in the Grand Canyon.
+Their numbers were constantly declining until they reached a breaking point in 1983, with a total population of only 22 birds left.
 That year was the beginning of a captive breeding program.
 The condor population is now growing, but the birds still need protection.
 So don't be surprised if you see a number-marking on a condor—the park's officials mark them to trace the recovery.

 Moreover, everyone can contribute to the California Condor support through buying a plush toy of a condor for only 12$.
 The raised money is spent on various initiatives to increase the condor population in the Grand Canyon area.